tk-notes/lucas-meier-blog/content/posts/2019/08/poline/index.md

 }
 ```
 After spawning a new thread, we have a handle we can access stored in `p`.
-We send the string litteral `"foo"` to `p`.
+We send the string literal `"foo"` to `p`.
 We could have sent a variable
-instead of a string litteral too.
+instead of a string literal too.

 In the thread `p`, we first receive a message, creating a variable named
 `arg`, and then we print the contents of that variable.